Canada minister: CNOOC bid being reviewed for security

-CALGARY, Alberta (Reuters) - A Canadian government review of the $15.1 billion Chinese bid for Nexen Inc NXY.TO will take security concerns into consideration in addition to a broader economic analysis of the transaction, Public Safety Minister Vic Toews said on Thursday.
+CALGARY, Alberta, Oct 11 (Reuters) - A Canadian government review of the $15.1 billion Chinese bid for Nexen Inc will take security concerns into consideration in addition to a broader economic analysis of the transaction, Public Safety Minister Vic Toews said on Thursday.

 “I can tell you that every transaction that is referred to cabinet is considered from a security and safety point of view,” Toews told reporters.